Unpacking Practical Evaluation

 Practical evaluation points the way toward impact

-As U.S. school leaders anticipate the end of Elementary and Secondary School Emergency Relief funds and contemplate possible budget shortfalls, they will have to make hard choices about how best to leverage limited resources to improve student outcomes.
+As U.S. school leaders anticipate the end of Elementary and Secondary School Emergency Relief (ESSER) funds and contemplate possible budget shortfalls, they will have to make hard choices about how best to leverage limited resources to improve student outcomes.

 With the stakes high, lawmakers and experts urge school system leaders to rely on research and program evaluation to guide decisions.
 Unfortunately, high-quality research that demonstrates positive outcomes and aligns with the Every Student Succeeds Act (ESSA) evidence standards (U.S. Department of Education, 2023) is rare for many types of educational interventions, including professional learning.
 Evaluations by external researchers are expensive and often take multiple years to complete.
 For small organizations or districts, the investment may not be feasible.